The key is deciding what kind of experience you want to create, and meshing your expectations with your family's.

 - Work together to make a present for another family member.

-- Work out together – it’s a great antidote to holiday calories and stress.
+- Work out together – it’s fun and a great antidote to stress.

 - Go for walks together in a part of town where you can admire the holiday decorations, or out in the country to gather greenery.